George Hotz says coding agents will be "one of the most costly mistakes" in software development

 Key Points

-- AI community is divided on the utility of LLMs.
+- The AI community is divided on the effectiveness of LLMs in coding.

-- Fast prototypes from LLMs come with hidden issues.
+- Fast prototypes from LLMs come at the cost of detail and reliability.

 Article Excerpt